 Look for a place to leave your dog somewhere he is less likely to get scared due to the fireworks.
 Taking your dogs to the place where fireworks are going to happen is a big no-no. Find them a sitter who can divert them from the loud sounds of the firecrackers and can also provide comfort in case they do get scared.
 In case you are staying home with your dog try finding them closed accommodations like a crate or a box as dogs get soothed in closed spaces during turbulent times.
-Keeping the blinds and doors closed also help to keep them calm.
+Keeping the blinds and doors closed also helps to keep them calm.

 Acclimatizing as an option

 Getting your dog used to the loud sound is a good option to keep them calm during the fireworks.
-Playing them CDs with loud sounds or even sound of firecrackers at higher volumes makes it easy for them to stay calm and get used to the loud sounds during the actual fireworks, thus preventing them from getting scared.
+Playing CDs with loud sounds or even the sound of firecrackers at higher volumes makes it easy for them to stay calm and get used to the loud sounds during the actual fireworks, thus preventing them from getting scared.

-Though not overly suggested, certain sedatives and calming medications are helpful in calming the agitated pets.
+Though not overly suggested, certain sedatives and calming medications are helpful in calming agitated pets.
 But do keep in mind to administer these medications at the right time under expert guidance.
-Over dosage or the wrong time may have an ill-effect on your pet.
+Over dosage or the wrong time may have an ill effect on your pet.
 Administer the sedatives well in advance, before the fireworks are to start.
 If the dog is already spooked and scared, the medications are of no use at all.

 Comfort them with words

-As we soothe a crying child with soothing and comforting words, same we can do with our dogs.
+As we soothe a crying child with soothing and comforting words, the same we can do with our dogs.
 Whispering to them to stay calm and to relax, saying that everything will be ok, does help them in staying calm.
-Showing excitement and making a no big deal out of the fireworks make them feel less threatened by the sounds and lights from the fireworks.
+Showing excitement and making no big deal out of the fireworks make them feel less threatened by the sounds and lights from the fireworks.

 There are many audios available in the market that many pet owners have found to have a great effect on their pets during loud sounds.
-When these music based audios are played before the onset of the fireworks, they help in keeping the dogs calm and happy.
+When these music-based audios are played before the onset of the fireworks, they help in keeping the dogs calm and happy.

 By following the above tips we can keep our cuddly, adorable pets away from the harm’s way that they go through when firecrackers are lit all around.
 We can and should make an extra effort to help our pets be calm and happy during the loud fireworks.